-An obituary by Anton Gerits
+By Anton Gerits

 When antiquarian bookdealers, talking among themselves, call a colleague a “great dealer”, they don’t always mean the same thing.
 Some mean a dealer with many staff, a large turn over and great profits.
 Others mean a dealer who masters the art of really studying a book, a dealer who is able to discover something in or about the book that suddenly makes it interesting for all readers, not just the obvious specialists.